CassandraMaldonado/LLM_Healthcare/README.md

 ## Experiments

-Each experiment uses the same small base model (like LLaMA or GPT-OSS) and a consistent 50-example dataset for fair comparison.
+Each experiment uses the same LLaMA 3.1 base model and a consistent set of 100 medical question–answer pairs for fair comparison.

 1. Fine-Tuning